If you’ve noticed behaviors such as biting and hissing in your cat, you may be wondering are Maine Coon cats aggressive?

-Cats can’t use words to communicate like humans do.
+Cats can’t use words to communicate as humans do.
 Instead, they use other sounds and kinds of body language.

 Hissing is a cat’s way of saying “Back off!”
 If your cat is hissing at you, it feels threatened, or it simply doesn’t want to be interacted with.

-If your Maine Coon hisses at you, back away and give your cat the space it needs (source).
+If your Maine Coon hisses at you, back away and give your cat the space it needs (source 1).

 Are Maine Coon Cats Moody?